 Punctual Guests reported almost immediately receiving an extended loading of the message like the one below:

 — Scott Gustin (@ScottGustin) June 22, 2020

-After waiting for several minutes, Guests then reported being hit with a 504 error screen.
-They were then returned to the Pink Castle waiting page.
+After waiting several minutes, Guests reported being hit with a 504 error screen.
+They were then returned to the Pink Castle, waiting for page.

 — Christina Perl (@ccarver1) June 22, 2020

-A few Guests were reporting making it past the castle waiting page, but no park reservation options were provided.
-One Guest even reported getting kicked out afterward.
+A few Guests were reported making it past the castle and waiting for the page, but no Park reservation options were provided.
+One Guest even said getting kicked out afterward.

 I'm literally getting this now…. with no options either 🙁 pic.twitter.com/vDSbCGa0df

 I was logged in…no park reservation option…then I got kicked out….??♂️